Magical Places in Manhattan

 2. American Academy of Arts and Letters

 A co-op apartment complex in Washington Heights sits above a large, castle-like stone wall that hides a green park with a close-up view of the George Washington Bridge and the Hudson River.
 This park has a field for picnicking, benches facing the river, and an ivy-covered pergola.
 Beneath Castle Village is a pedestrian bridge that leads to Inspiration Point (see #7).
-Unfortunately, the park is marked as private property and open only to residents of Castle Village, so enter at your own risk unless you can afford to pay $4k per month in rent.
-But I have to admit, the view is worth the price.
+Unfortunately, the park is marked as private property and open only to residents of Castle Village, so enter at your own risk (unless you can want to pay $4k per month in rent).
+But in my opinion---the view is worth the price.
 The nearest subway station is 181st St on the A train.

 This Tudor City oasis hides a subtropical garden with three terraces, a still water pool, and 39 species of plants.
 It's located in the lobby of an office building, and if you look up, you'll see windows on every level reaching twelve stories high plus a massive skylight in place of a ceiling.
 Named a New York City landmark, the atrium is open to the public on weekdays from 11 am to 6 pm.
 Note: Google Maps says it opens at 8 am but the website says 11 am.
 While you're here, you can also visit the Ford Foundation Gallery if they're currently showing an exhibition.
-The Gallery, in hand with the Foundation's mission, features artwork related to social justice and human rights.
+The Gallery features artwork related to social justice and human rights.
 The nearest subway station is Grand Central-42nd St on the 4/5/6/7 trains.

 Beneath the arches of the Hell Gate Bridge on Randall's Island is a pedestrian pathway and bike lane.
-These arches reach up to 100 feet high while the Amtrak runs on the railroad tracks above.
-The pathway begins near the bottom of the Island at Field 62 and ends at the northern tip at Field 46, which spans about 1.3 miles long.
+The arches reach up to 100 feet high while the Amtrak runs on the railroad tracks above.
+The pathway begins near the bottom of Randall's Island at Field 62 and ends at the northern tip at Field 46, which spans about 1.3 miles long.
 Along the way, you’ll see surrounding athletic fields, Icahn Stadium, joggers, and picnickers.
-At the end of the pathway, it's renamed the Randall’s Island Connector (#8 on the Bronx page) and crosses over to the Bronx.
+At the north end of the pathway, the Hell Gate Pathway is renamed the Randall’s Island Connector (#8 on the Bronx page) and crosses over to the Bronx.
 This is one of the most magical places to take a walk.
-To get here, you can drive and park on the Island or take a walk over the RFK Bridge (#3 on the Queens page) and descend at the first exit.
+To get here, you can drive and park on the Island or take a walk over the RFK Bridge (#6 on the Queens page) and descend at the first exit.

 Find inspiration at this neoclassical landmark along the Hudson River Greenway.
 Designed to be a resting place for pedestrians and bikers, the Point features views of the George Washington Bridge and New Jersey Palisades.
 To reach it requires a lengthy walk up and down the sloped streets of Washington Heights, then crossing over the 181st St footbridge (the only way to reach the Point), and walking one mile from there, but the journey is worth it.
 Note: Inspiration Point is blocked off the highway and not accessible to drivers, so you unfortunately can't cheat and take an Uber here.
 The nearest subway station is 190th St on the A train.

-This National Historic Landmark is one of the most wondrous places of worship in the city featuring golden chandeliers, a ceiling dome, and gorgeous stained glass windows.
+This National Historic Landmark is one of the most wondrous places of worship in the city, featuring golden chandeliers, a ceiling dome, and stained glass windows.
 Built by Jewish immigrants in 1887, the museum honors their migration to the city by holding exhibits and cultural events as well as displaying historical Jewish artifacts.
-The museum, however, is a non-sectarian organization and embraces people of all faiths and cultures; all are welcome to visit and explore this breathtaking synagogue.
-Tip: visit near opening and closing times to sit in the pews with the whole synagogue to yourself.
+But---the museum is a non-sectarian organization and embraces people of all faiths and cultures, so all are welcome to visit and explore this breathtaking synagogue.
+Tip: Visit near opening and closing times to sit in the pews with the whole synagogue to yourself.
 The nearest subway station is Grand St on the B/D train and East Broadway on the F train.

 Explore this Tribeca gallery also known as The Poster Museum (not to be confused with the The Poster House).
-It contains one of the largest private vintage poster collections in the world.
-This under-the-radar spot holds a wide variety of posters ranging from classic film prints, food and drink ads, war-related signs, humorous designs, and more.
-Works by popular artists like Andy Warhol and Leonetto Cappiello can also be admired here.
-The posters date from 1870 to the present, totaling to over 100,000.
-The collection also includes artifacts like poster books, paintings, and sculptures.
+This under-the-radar spot contains one of the largest private vintage poster collections in the world, presenting a wide variety of posters like classic film prints, food and drink ads, war-related signs, humorous designs, and more.
+Work by popular artists like Andy Warhol and Leonetto Cappiello can also be found here.
+The posters date from 1870 to the present, totaling to over 100,000 in the collection.
 The nearest subway station is just around the block at Chambers St 1/2/3 station and the A/C/E station.

 Along Manhattanville's 12th Avenue is a seven-block viaduct running north of Riverside Park.
-There are twenty-six arches total built out of open hearth medium steel.
-It services the highway atop it and offers a pathway overlooking the Hudson River and surrounding neighborhood.
-It's a beautiful place to photograph or to walk either beneath or atop and enjoy the scenic views.
-To reach the stairs headed up, enter Riverside Park at Tiemann Pl.
+The viaduct is made of twenty-six arches built out of open hearth medium steel.
+It services the highway atop it, which offers a walkway overlooking the Hudson River and surrounding neighborhood.
+It's great for both photography and long walks (either under or over the viaduct) while enjoy the scenic views.
+To find the viaduct stairs, enter Riverside Park at Tiemann Pl.
 You can also enter at 135th St and 12th Ave, but I recommend starting from Tiemann so you can follow the viaduct to the end and explore Riverbank State Park.
-Fun Fact: The viaduct appears in the background during a brief scene from The Amazing Spider-Man.
 The nearest subway station is just around the corner at 125th St on the 1 train.
+Fun Fact: The viaduct briefly appears in the background during a scene of The Amazing Spider-Man.

 11. Roosevelt Island Lighthouse

 This New York City Landmark sits on the edge of an island once known for its smallpox hospital and asylum.
-The 50 ft. lighthouse was designed by the architect credited for St. Patrick’s Cathedral, James Renwick Jr, and built by inmates of a penitentiary.
+The 50 ft. lighthouse was designed by James Renwick Jr, the architect credited for St. Patrick’s Cathedral, and built by inmates of a penitentiary.
 The lighthouse is a triumphant reward for those who reach it—it’s about a mile walk from the only train station in the area.
-The lighthouse sits inside a park facing upper Manhattan, Randall’s Island, and part of Astoria.
+The lighthouse sits within a park facing upper Manhattan, Randall’s Island, and part of Astoria.
 I recommend taking the walk at nighttime when the island is most peaceful.
-Start on the left coast and then circle back along the right coast to explore one of Manhattan’s most underrated neighborhoods.
+Start on the left coast and then circle back along the right coast to explore the island and one of the city's most underrated neighborhoods.
 The nearest subway station is Roosevelt Island on the F train.

 12. The Roxy Hotel